jwhitlock/drf-cached-instances/CONTRIBUTING.rst

 Write Documentation
 ~~~~~~~~~~~~~~~~~~~

-Cached Instances for Django REST Framework could always use more documentation, whether as
+drf-cached-instances could always use more documentation, whether as
 part of the official Cached Instances for Django REST Framework docs, in docstrings, or
 even on the web in blog posts, articles, and such.